Regulatory capture: Economic rationale

-Development
+History

-The review of the United States' history of regulation at the end of the 19th century, especially the regulation of railway tariffs by the Interstate Commerce Commission (ICC) in 1887, revealed that regulations and market failures are not co-relevant.
+The review of the United States history of regulation at the end of the 19th century, especially the regulation of railway tariffs by the Interstate Commerce Commission (ICC) in 1887, revealed that regulations and market failures are not co-relevant.
 At least until the 1960s, regulation was developed in the direction of favoring producers, and regulation increased the profits of manufacturers within the industry.
 In potentially competitive industries such as trucking and taxis, regulations allow higher prices and prevent entrants.
 In monopoly industries such as electric power generation, there is evidence that regulation has little effect on prices, so the industry can earn excess profits.
 Evidence shows that regulation is beneficial to producers.

 These observations led to the emergence and development of regulatory capture theory.
 Contrary to regulatory public interest theory, this holds that the provision of regulation adapts to the industry's needs, that is, both the legislator and regulator are controlled and captured by the industry.
 The basic view of the theory is that the regulator gets captured no matter how the regulatory scheme is designed.
 The implication is that regulation increases the industry's profits rather than the social welfare.

 This was essentially a purely capture theory in the early days, that is, the regulators and legislators were captured and controlled by the industry.
 Later regulatory models, such as those by Stigler, Pelzmann, or Becker, follow the regulatory capture theory in the eyes of Posner (1974) and others.
 All these models reflect that regulators and legislators are trying to maximize private, not public, interests.
-They use "private interest" theory to explain the origin and purpose of regulation.
+They use the "private interest" theory to explain the origin and purpose of regulation.
 Aton (1986) argues that Stigler's theoretical logic is clearer and more central than the previous "capture theory" hypothesis, but it is difficult to distinguish between the two.

 Regulatory capture theory has a specific meaning, that is, an experience statement that regulations are beneficial for producers in real life.
 So it is essentially not a true regulatory theory.
 Although the analysis results are similar to the Stigler model, the methods are completely different.
 Stigler used standard economic analysis methods to analyze the regulation behavior, then created a new regulatory theory – regulatory economic theory.
 Of course, different divisions depend on the criteria for division, and they essentially depend on the researchers' different understanding of specific concepts.

 Justice Douglas' dissent in Sierra Club v.
 Morton (1972) describes concern that regulators become too favorable with their regulated industries.